castle-engine/castle-engine/tools/castle-editor/README.md

         will it work when Tcastletransform is present multiple times in graph?
     * (in-progress) Allow editing at least most important properties:
         * Name
-        * TCastleScene.URL, test play animation
+        * TCastleScene.URL (fix to set castle-data:)
+	* initial animation?
         * TCastleTransform position, rotation, scale (using gizmos)
         * TUIControl anchors (self, parent -- together in simple ver, as 3x3 grid) and (using gizmo) delta to anchor
-    * (in-progress) Allow saving to file (make sure no extraneous stuff is saved, but stuff like TVector3 properties is fixed --- need to expose them as published, see TODOs, probably)
+    * (in-progress) Allow saving to file
+       Fix: stuff like position, rotation, scale as TVector3 properties should be fixed --- need to expose them as published, see TODOs, probably
     * (in-progress) Allow loading from file in game
+       Fix: read recursive
     * Allow adding new, deleting, moving around
     * need better name for TUIControlSizeable.
 TCastleGroup?
 TUIControl -> TCastleUserInterface?
+    * show HierarchyUrl on caption
+    * ask before overriding saved file

 Lower priority:
 * Files browser as above